Oby Ezekwesili

 Ezekwesili is also a chartered accountant, public analyst, and senior economic advisor from Anambra state.

-Early life
+Early life and education

 Ezekwesili was born in Lagos state to Benjamin Ujubuonu, who died in 1988, and Cecilia Nwayiaka Ujubuonu.

-Education

-Ezekwesili holds a bachelor's degree from the University of Nigeria, Nsukka, master's degree in International Law and Diplomacy from the University of Lagos, and a Master of Public Administration degree from the Kennedy School of Government, Harvard University.
+Ezekwesili holds a bachelor's degree from the University of Nigeria, Nsukka, master's degree in International Law and Diplomacy from the University of Lagos, and a Master of Public Administration degree from the Harvard Kennedy School at Harvard University.
 She trained with the firm of Deloitte and Touche and qualified as a chartered accountant.

 Prior to working for the Government of Nigeria, Ezekwesiili worked with Professor Jeffrey Sachs at the Center for International Development at Harvard as the Director of the Harvard-Nigeria Economic Strategy Project.

 Career

 Ezekwesili served as Federal Minister of Solid Minerals and later as Federal Minister of Education.
-Subsequently, she served as the vice president of the World Bank's Africa region from May 2007 to May 2012; she was later replaced by Makhtar Diop.
+From May 2007 to May 2012, she served as Vice‑President for Africa at the World Bank.
+She was succeeded by Makhtar Diop.